 Aluminum is much lighter than steel.
-And when you’re using plates that are a third of the weight (sometimes even half of the weight!) of steel, your gas bill will thank you for choosing the aluminum.
+And when you’re using plates that are half of the weight (sometimes even a third of the weight!) of steel, your gas bill will thank you for choosing aluminum.

 While the cost may be higher, aluminum tends to be easier to work with.
 Many have noted the ease of being able to work with this lighter material and feel more self-sufficient with repairs.
 Should your plate bend or take on a few hits due to rocks, the ability to bend it back is a well-liked feature you won’t find with steel plates.